shaussler/TheoreticalUniverse/theoretical_universe/faraday_tensor/faraday_tensor_derivation.rst

 .. {{{

-From matrix multiplication rules, we deduct the ordered equations are equivalent to:
+From matrix multiplication rules, we infer the ordered equations are equivalent
+to:

 .. math::